Veneers vs Crowns

 Treatment techniques for Veneers and Crowns

-Both crowns and veneers require a series of appointments to be fitted, due to their bespoke nature – both forms of dental restoration are carefully shaped to give a highly precise fitting.
+Crowns vs veneers both require a series of appointments to be fitted, due to their bespoke nature – both forms of dental restoration are carefully shaped to give a highly precise fitting.
 This prevents plaque, food debris and bacteria from getting in between the tooth and its veneer or crown and causing painful and awkward infections or decay.

 In both cases, modern computer-aided design technology enables the finished product to be created to exactly match the surface it is intended for, once initial measurements and impressions have been taken.
 Often, a temporary version is made to allow the patient to get used to the addition and enable fine alterations to be made before the permanent version is installed.